Kinesis Data Streams vs SQS – Streaming vs Queuing

 Amazon Data Firehose (formerly Kinesis Data Firehose)

 📢 Service Renamed (February 2024): Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
 The functionality remains the same.
+Existing applications, API endpoints, and IAM policies continue to work without changes.

-• Amazon Data Firehose is a fully managed service for delivering real-time streaming data
+• Amazon Data Firehose is a fully managed service for delivering real-time streaming data to data stores and analytics tools.

 • is NOT Real Time, but Near Real Time as it supports batching and buffers streaming data to a certain size (Buffer Size in MBs) or for a certain period of time (Buffer Interval in seconds) before delivering it to destinations.